Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 These FutureNHS pages also contain ARFID data mapping reports from across the region.

-Please note: this content is from CYP services however the principles are applicable to other ages
+Please note: this content is from CYP services however many of the principles are applicable across the ages.

 • What have service users and families told us they want from professionals?